sammysamp/holbertonschool-low_level_programming/0x03-debugging/README.md

-This project is for learning about debugging C codes
+This project is for learning about debugging C codes of loops and functions